90 Facebook Post Prompts

 Understanding Blood Glucose: How we monitor and manage diabetic pets through diagnostic testing.

-Why We Repeat Tests: Understanding the value of "re-checks" to ensure a treatment is actually working.
+Why We Repeat Tests: Understanding the value of "re-checks" to ensure a treatment is working. (use a different breed, including mutts)

-Spay Surgery: During the surgery, a dedicated technician monitors vitals—including heart rate, oxygen levels, and blood pressure.
+Spay Surgery: Understanding how a dedicated technician monitors vitals—including heart rate, oxygen levels, and blood pressure.

 Neuter Surgery: Reducing roaming behaviors and preventing testicular cancer.